-Head of TV operations: “StackState is about stitching together silos of data, any type of data – from homegrown to data from commercial software packages - giving us one unified, end-to-end view and one single source of truth.
+Head of TV operations: “StackState is about stitching together silos of data, any type of data – from homegrown to data from commercial software packages - giving us a unified, end-to-end view and a single source of truth.
 Our experts can say ‘Let’s see how this thing is connected to that thing, and if it’s performing well.’”

 Because the team can visualize their service in one unified view, they can understand what pieces are related and, just as important, what pieces are unrelated.
 When an issue arises, it’s easier for them to pinpoint the root cause and get the right people immediately involved.
 This drives decreased MTTR, greater efficiency and lower costs.

 With all of the data integrated into one view, they can also take steps toward automation and achieving their Zero Touch initiative.
 According to the head of TV operations, “This will help customers see faster resolution times and higher availability as we increase the scale of delivery.”